berkeleyGamedev/DecalWebsite/pages/projects/project1-programmers-hybrids/project1-programmers-hybrids.md

 After projects have been graded, you will receive feedback on your project.

+To submit your project for part 1, **upload your project to a new Github repo** and **fill out the respective form** by clicking the button below.

 [Part 1 Due Thursday, 9/18 @ 11:59 PM.](https://tinyurl.com/gddf25proj1part1){: .btn .btn-purple }

 ## Part 2